-El Cariso Campground is open during the summer season from May through October and can stay open during the off months as well, as long as fire danger is not too high.
+El Cariso Campground is open year round but may close during fall and months (or any time) when fire danger is not too high.
 El Cariso Campground is suitable for tents but not RVs (the max vehicle length is 22 feet).
 Each site is first-come first-serve for $15 per night for up to 8 people.
 There is a $5 fee for to park a second vehicle at the campsite (prices as of 2018).
 Fire rings, charcoal grills, and picnic tables are provided at each campsite.
 Drinking water is available at the campground, and there are vault toilets.
 Dogs are allowed on leashes in the campground.

 The campsites are clustered around one loop that lies parallel to Ortega Highway, so you will hear vehicle noise in the campground, especially during the daytime.
 Some sites are closer together than others, so on busy weekend you may not get as much privacy here as you might prefer, although that could be an asset if you are camping with a large (multi-site) group.
 Quality stonework has ensure that every campsite has a good level spot for a tent.
 El Cariso Campground was constructed during the 1930s by the Civilian Conservation Corps and the sturdy stonework exemplifies their hard work and American determination.